PsiData

 POT3D unit convention

 POT3D applies no normalization to its output.
-The stored values are in whatever physical units the input photospheric boundary magnetogram was provided in — most commonly Gauss, but this is not encoded in the file.
-The default unit for POT3D quantities is therefore dimensionless_unscaled (scale factor 1), meaning that calling read(units='physical') will not perform a meaningful unit conversion unless the correct unit is supplied explicitly via the unit keyword argument at construction time:
+The stored values are in whatever physical unit the input photospheric magnetogram used — most commonly Gauss, but this is not encoded in the file.
+The default unit for POT3D is dimensionless_unscaled (scale factor 1), so read(unit='physical') will not perform a meaningful conversion unless the correct unit is supplied at construction:

 reader = PsiData('br001.h5', model='pot3d', unit='Gauss')